commschamp/cc_tutorial/tutorials/tutorial7/README.md

 First of all, there is no limitation imposed on the handling class against using virtual `handle()` functions.
-It's easy to create such a base class for all the other candlers and pass it to message interface definition using `comms::option::app::Handler` option.
+It's easy to create such a base class for all the other handlers and pass it to message interface definition using `comms::option::app::Handler` option.
 ```cpp
 // Forward declaration